 Join us for the UCP 2024 Conference on Latinos with Disabilities, Sept.
 3-5 online

-The goal of this event is to drive a fact-based conversation that informs and empowers Latinos with disabilities.”WASHINGTON, D.C., UNITED STATES, August 27, 2024 /EINPresswire.com/ -- Join us for the UCP 2024 Conference on Latinos with Disabilities, Sept.
-3-5 online
+The goal of this event is to drive a fact-based conversation that informs and empowers Latinos with disabilities.”WASHINGTON, D.C., UNITED STATES, September 2, 2024 /EINPresswire.com/ -- - The three-day virtual conference is Sept.
+3-5, 1 to 4 p.m.
+Eastern

 — UCP President and CEO Armando Contreras